-- Sexual Assault Familiarization Exchange System (SAFE) in collaboration with University Police.
-A free 2-hour course by request. - Welcome Week/New to Campus Initiative events with invited speakers to address issues of sexual and gender violence. - Student Affairs Development Day. - Student affairs campus training and inclusion of campus resources from the Gender Equity Center website: http://studentaffairs.psu.edu/genderequity. - Men Against Violence (MAV) and Peers Helping Reaffirm, Educate and Empower (PHREE) - training to fraternities, sororities, residence life, academic classes, and various events to include community involvement.
+- PATH program-training for athletes and students with alcohol or other drug violations - Sexual Assault Familiarization Exchange System (SAFE) in collaboration with University Police and Public Safety.
+A free 2-hour course by request. - Welcome Week/New to Campus Initiative events with invited speakers to address issues of sexual and gender violence. - Student Affairs Development Day. - Student affairs campus training and inclusion of campus resources from the Gender Equity Center's website: http://studentaffairs.psu.edu/genderequity.